 MRes 2008 Emma Ransome, Effects of ocean acidification on intertidal organisms.

-Diploma Thesis 2008 Tina Kerby, Seamount fisheries (Erasmus placement from Kiel,Germany).
+Diploma Thesis 2008 Tina Kerby, Seamount fisheries (Erasmus from Kiel,Germany).

 MSc 2008 Katie Wanner-Halder, Gorgonian calcification.